 From the perspective of compliance with the Secondhand Articles Dealer Act and Civil Code, the Company Group has linked its secondhand articles ledger (detailed records of reuse goods purchase) with its business system to facilitate timely and appropriate cooperation with law enforcement investigations in the event the Company Group discovers purchases of stolen goods and to facilitate the return of stolen goods to the owner at no charge.

 Nevertheless, the nature of its business makes it difficult to eliminate the purchase of stolen goods entirely.
-The Company Group financial results may be adversely affected by returns of purchases traceable to the purchase of stolen goods and the loss of creditability arising from such events, etc.
+The Company Group financial results may be adversely affected by losses arising from returns of purchases traceable to the purchase of stolen goods and the loss of creditability arising from such events, etc.

 The Company Group secures reuse goods through buying offices both within and outside Japan.
 Overseas, the Company Group also has buying offices in cooperation with its partners.